tanfwong/sdr_notes/_sources/ch3/polyphase.md

   at $U$ times the rate of the polyphase filter outputs.

 ## Time-domain polyphase implementation
-* Clearly the polyphase structure is more suitable for parallel implementation.
+* Clearly, the polyphase structure is more suitable for parallel implementation.
 In addition, we can also get computational complexity advantage using the polyphase structure.
 Let's start by considering the computational complexity when each filter in the polyphase structure above is implemented by doing direct time-domain (linear) convolution.
 * Let $N$ and $L$ denote the lengths of $x[n]$ and $h[n]$, respectively.
   ```{caution}